joaohenggeler/web-cache-exporter/README.md

 # Web Cache Exporter

-This command line tool allows you to more easily view and obtain the contents a web browser or plugin's HTTP cache that's stored on disk.
+This command line tool allows you to more easily view and obtain the contents of a web browser or web plugin's HTTP cache that's stored on disk.
 It runs on Windows 98, ME, 2000, XP, Vista, 7, 8.1, and 10, and supports the following cache formats:

 * The WinINet cache - Internet Explorer 4 to 11, Microsoft Edge.
 * The Flash Player's shared library (SWZ) cache.